Looking Closely at Children

 The Learning Frame is a display of a structure for human learning, where documentation and group interaction create and sustain a strong learning culture.

 My colleague and mentor Rita Smilkstein calls it brain-based natural learning convincingly described in her foundational book We’re Born to Learn.
 Natural learning recognizes passages ordered by biology.
-Life forms learn biochemically.
-This natural learning progression is represented in the boxes down the left column, each of which identifies a passage to a new state.
+Life is biochemical, which we sometimes forget.
+This natural progression ordered from top to bottom in the left column.
+Each box represents a passage in the continuum.

 As Rita says, “We can’t give them our dendrites!”